solarecho3/shakespeare/README.md

 ## development notes
 - 25 Jan 23. adam. initializing the repository, architecural design, white paper framing.

-	We've chosen the Model-View-Presenter as the base design in order to prepare this library for scaling to new datasets and implementations.
-The repository will come complete with a well-defined wiki, licensing, and other scale requirements.
-We want to try and future-proof the design from initialization.
-This design may change as the advantage becomes apparent.

 - 7 Feb 23. adam. completing the model, optimizing for scale, hardware constraints.